-ALEXANDRIA, La. -- Flood dangers do not end when the water begins to recede, according to the U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) Mitigation Division that has been working with the Governor’s Office of Homeland Security and Emergency Preparedness (GOHSEP) because of the mid-October floods.
+Charleston, WV - Flood dangers do not end when the water begins to recede, according to the Federal Emergency Management Agency (FEMA) that has been working with West Virginia Office of Emergency Services (WVOES) because of the mid-February storm.

-With its history of flooding, Louisiana citizens need to know what to do after the flood.
+With its history of flooding, West Virginians need to know what to do after the flood.

 Listen to a radio or television and don't return home until authorities indicate it is safe to do so.